-We access long-term capital markets to finance capital expenditures, repay maturing long-term debt and obtain additional working capital from time-to-time.
+We access long-term capital markets to finance capital expenditures, repay maturing long-term debt and obtain additional working capital, including needs related to power and natural gas purchases and sales, from time-to-time.
 Our ability to access capital on reasonable terms is subject to numerous factors and market conditions, many of which are beyond our control.
 If we are unable to obtain capital on reasonable terms, it may limit or prohibit our ability to finance capital expenditures and repay maturing long-term debt.
 Our liquidity needs could exceed our short-term credit availability and lead to defaults on various financing arrangements.
 We would also likely be prohibited from paying dividends on our common stock.